 General hernia prevention strategies include avoiding activities that cause abdominal strain (e.g., lifting heavy weights), and if you're overweight, losing weight.

-In most hiatus hernia cases, treatment consists of relieving the accompanying heartburn with medication and modifying the diet.
+In most hiatal hernia cases, treatment consists of relieving the accompanying heartburn with medication and modifying the diet.
 Losing weight is also recommended as a way to help relieve pressure.
 If you experience discomfort at night, it may help to sleep with the upper part of your body propped up on pillows or with the head of your bed raised.
 It is important not to eat for several hours before lying down, so that the stomach has time to empty.
 Standing straight rather than slouching is also a good idea.
 Surgery is uncommon and is reserved as a last resort for severe cases if medical and dietary management hasn't helped.
+To treat hiatal hernia in newborns, surgery is necessary to repair the diaphragm after the baby is born.

 It's important to go for regular medical follow-up after surgery because of possible complications.
 Some surgeons recommend restricting exercise; however, most will encourage a speedy return to activities.
 Hospital stays of 2 or 3 days for surgery have been reduced in the last few years to a same-day discharge.